hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-toolkit-available-for-managing-hpe-data-services-cloud-console.md

 ## How to implement the use of the REST API

 In this post, I've outlined the steps required.
+To learn more about the DSCC REST API, check out the post [here](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/).
 First, you'll need to log into your [HPE GreenLake Portal](https://common.cloud.hpe.com/).
 Under the *Manage Account* option, you will see an option to configure API access.

 ![](/img/hpe-powershell-blog1.png)